Youniwemi/aiify/readme.txt

 Yes, you'll be able to use Aiify Blocks with WooCommerce.
 You can utilize it to enhance your product descriptions effortlessly, leveraging its capabilities to craft captivating and compelling product descriptions.

+= What is Ollama =

+Ollama is a plateform allowing to easy run AI models locally, visit  https://ollama.ai for more information and discover the available models https://ollama.ai/library.

+= Why should I use Ollama instead of Open Ai =

+Ollama offers a cost-effective and budget-friendly alternative to Open AI, especially if you're seeking to minimize expenses.
+With Ollama, you have the freedom to explore and leverage a diverse range of models provided by an active community.
+This opens up a world of experimentation, allowing you to find the perfect fit for your needs, all at a free or more affordable price point.

 = Aiify plugin is great, how can I show my appreciation? =

 We're glad you love our plugin!
 You can show your support by subscribing to the pro version, which allows you to: